 Alberta’s artists are storytellers, innovators, entrepreneurs, community builders, teachers, and mentors.
 When the arts thrive, Alberta is a better place to live, invest and do business.

 According to the 2023 Survey of Albertans on culture:

 - about 76% agree that arts and culture activities make their community a better place to live

 But there would be no art without artists.
 The Month of the Artist, along with the appointment of the next Alberta Artist in Residence as an arts ambassador, is part of our commitment to recognize artists’ contributions to the province.

-- In 2020, the visual and applied arts, and live performance industries contributed approximately $1.1 billion in GDP and sustained nearly 15,000 jobs in Alberta (source: Statistics Canada, Provincial and Territorial Culture Indicators, 2019).
+- In 2021, the visual and applied arts, and live performance industries contributed approximately $1.1 billion in GDP and sustained more than 15,000 jobs in Alberta (source: Statistics Canada, Provincial and Territorial Culture Indicators, 2021).

 - Albertans spend $407 more on creating art, enjoying artists, and attending live events than the Canadian average (source: Statistics Canada, Survey of Household Spending, 2019).